5 ECTS International PhD Course:

 Modelling species distributions under climate change

-Organiser: David Nogués-Bravo: Center for Macroecology, Evolution, and Climate, Faculty of Science, University of Copenhagen.
+Organiser: David Nogués-Bravo: Center for Macroecology, Evolution, and Climate, Natural History Museum of Denmark, University of Copenhagen.

 Where and when: Summer 2014 - August 25-29

 Fourth floor, Universitetsparken 15, Center for Macroecology, Evolution, and Climate, Natural History Museum of Denmark, Copenhagen, DK-2100.
 Denmark

 Faculty of Science of Copenhagen University, Natural History Museum of Denmark, Center for Macroecology, Evolution, and Climate